ben-greco/base58id/README.md

 - instanceID (...int): Must not contain a zero (see How it works).
 Must either not be submitted, or be a single integer.
-Use this to make multiple instances of base58id generators and increase output. **NEVER** create a multi-instance system where two instances have the same instance ID (that includes having no instance ID), they are guaranteed to make a duplicate ID under any kind of production volume.
+Use this to make multiple instances of base58id generators and increase output. **NEVER** create a multi-instance system where two instances have the same instance ID (that includes having no instance ID, they are guaranteed to make a duplicate ID under any kind of production volume.
 Overall, shorter instance IDs create shorter base58id IDs and omitting it creates the shortest IDs.